Andrea Shundi: Acknowledgements and awards

+In September 2008 the Ministry of Agriculture of Kosovo recognised the work of Shundi through an acknowledgement of the contributions in the scientific work in the field of viticulture and viniculture.
+On November 1, 2010, Shundi was awarded the medal of Grand Master of Work from the President of Albania, Bamir Topi with the following motivation:

 In December 2010 the Association of the Agricultural Journalists of Albania acknowledged the work of Shundi for "important contributions in research and publications in the field of agronomy of Albania".

+On May 8 2023, Shundi received the Nderi i Akademisë (Honor of the Academy) award from the Academy of Sciences of Albania.

-List of Publications
+List of publications

-Dr. Shundi has published the following from 1969 through 2017:
+Shundi published the following from 1969 through 2017: